 The GSMA is dedicated to providing a positive, harassment-free event experience for all participants and staff, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, age or religion.
 The GSMA does not tolerate harassment of event participants or staff in any form.
 The use of harassing language and imagery (including that of a sexualized nature) is not appropriate at any GSMA event or related social activity sponsored or organized by the GSMA.
 Event participants violating this policy may be sanctioned or expelled without a refund at the GSMA’s sole discretion.

 Examples of harassment include, but are not limited to:

-If a participant or group engages in harassing behaviour, the GSMA retains the right to take any actions to maintain a positive event environment for all participants and staff.
+If a participant or group engages in harassing behavior, the GSMA retains the right to take any actions to maintain a positive event environment for all participants and staff.
 This includes warning the offender or expulsion from the event with no refund.
-Event participants who are asked to cease harassing behaviour are expected to comply immediately.
+Event participants who are asked to cease harassing behavior are expected to comply immediately.

-Exhibitors, advertisers, sponsors, partners, vendor stands, and all event-related activities sponsored or organised by the GSMA are also subject to the GSMA Anti-Harassment Policy.
-In particular, exhibitors should not use sexualised images, activities, or other material.
-Stand staff (including volunteers) should not wear sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
+Exhibitors, advertisers, sponsors, partners, vendor stands, and all event-related activities sponsored or organized by the GSMA are also subject to the GSMA Anti-Harassment Policy.
+In particular, exhibitors should not use sexualized images, activities, or other material.
+Stand staff (including volunteers) should not wear sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
 Please see the Dress Code section of the Online Event Manual for further guidance.